saumya-singh13/rule-engine-app/README.md

 ## Input Rules:

 - Enter your rules in the provided text input field.
 Ensure the rules follow the specified format (e.g., age > 30 AND department = 'Marketing').
-Input Attributes:

-- Fill in the attributes (e.g., age, department, salary, experience) in the respective fields in JSON format.
+- Fill in the attributes (e.g., age, department, salary, experience) in the respective fields in JSON format and the respective rule id to check it against.
-- Evaluate:

 - Click the Evaluate button to check eligibility based on the rules and attributes you provided.
 The results will be displayed on the screen.
 ## Design Choices